mjfrigaard/sharing-your-work/manuscript/07chapter.md

 - [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/index.html) will run a Shiny application for building dashboards in the Rmarkdown files.

-More and more packages come out everyday!
+More and more packages come out every day!
 Check out RStudio's website for updates.

-## Chapter 6
+## Chapter 6 notes

 Github pages are only one way to share your data product.
 Rmarkdown has a package for building blogs, [`blogdown`](https://bookdown.org/yihui/blogdown/), and this keeps everything in the same ecosystem (RStudio and Rmarkdown files).
 Check out the [blogpost on Storybench](http://www.storybench.org/how-to-build-a-website-with-blogdown-in-r/) for creating a blog post using `blogdown` and [Netlify](https://www.netlify.com/).